greg-raven/Department-21/_drafts/funnies.md

 Advanced Placement Students Only:

-11. Katie, Trip, Ling, John-John and Effie share a three-bedroom apartment on Guerrero for $2400 a month.
+11. Katie, Trip, Ling, John-John, and Effie share a three-bedroom apartment on Guerrero for $2,400 a month.
 Effie and Trip can share one bedroom, but the other three need their own rooms with separate ISDN lines to run their web servers.
 None of them wants to use the futon in the living room as a bed, and they each want to save $650 in three months to attend Burning Man.

 What is their best option: a) All five roommates accept a $12/hour job-share as handgun monitors at Mission High. b) Ask Miles, the bisexual auto mechanic, to share Effie and Trip’s bedroom for $500/month. c) Petition the Board of Supervisors to advance Ling her annual digital-artists-of-color stipend. d) Rent strike.